VenkataChadalawada/JavaLearnings/README.md

 Last In First Out LIFO
 This will have an ARRAY of size MAX_SIZE and a maintaining pointer at its top TOP make sure if u defines a stack size of 10 and trying to insert 11th element you will face arrayindexoutofbounds exception

+QUEUE:
+First In First Out FIFO
+printer , a patients waiting list private int maxSize; //initializes the set number of slots
+	private long[] queArray; // slots to main data private int front; // this will be the index position for the element in the front private int rear; // going to be the index position of last element private int nItems; //counter to maintain the number of items in our queue